Ramsbury SurgeryTel: 01672 520366

 Wanborough SurgeryTel: 01793 790527

 You will need to complete a registration form (GMS1, and bring a form of ID with you) and a health questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.
 You may print off a registration form, fill it out and bring it in with you on your first visit to the practice.
+We will also ask you to consent to share your medical record so that other health professionals can be fully informed when consulting with you.
+This includes your Summary Care Record with Additional Information.
+Please see below link.

 Medical treatment is available from the date of registration.
 Please contact reception for further information.